rpmcruz/attention-bboxes/README.md

 **Other interesting papers:**
 * [Beyond the Label Itself](https://arxiv.org/abs/2312.08234) proposes a formula to convert bounding boxes to heatmaps in a differentiable manner.

+**Observations:**

+ProtoPNet paper mentions that they are able to get 75-80% accuracy for the Birds dataset.